slowernews/archi-project/README.md

 *MANTRAS:*

-- *ultra-simple system with an easy learning curve for newbies:* newbies don't need to deal with all project files - in large projects there is no time to explain all complexity - so every project has a subproject with project managing related files.
+- *ultra-simple system with an easy learning curve for newbies:* newbies don't need to deal with all files - in large projects there isn't even time to explain all complexity - so every project has a subproject with project managing related files.
 - *dynamic:* every project is different so nesting complexity will be adapted to every project (but always following general rules).<sup>1</sup>